JuliaLang/www.julialang.org/contribute/creating_package.md

 ```

 ## Running tests

+To run tests on your package:

 - in your REPL, check that you are still in the repository of the project by running `pwd()`
-- typre `]` which will get you into the "package mode"
+- type `]` which will get you into the "package mode"
 - run `activate .` to activate the environment from Project.toml
 - run `test` to perform tests